 2. Talk with your instructor or academic advisor about the kind of placement that will fulfill the requirements of the course.

-3. Request from the prospective supervisor a letter describing the work/training that you will do.
-The letter from the supervisor should be on official letterhead, signed by your supervisor, and must include the following:
+3. Request from the prospective supervisor an internship/job offer letter, supervisor letter, or internship agreement describing the training that you will do.
+The letter or agreement must include the following:

-• A description of the work/training to be performed
+• A description of the training to be performed

-• The start and end dates of training (must coincide with the semester dates of the internship course)
+• The start and end dates of the internship/training (must coincide with the semester dates of the internship course, except for summer)

 • The address of where the training will occur

-• Signature of your supervisor and on official company letterhead
+• Signature of your supervisor or other official and on official company letterhead or an official document

 4. Log in to iStart using your Net ID and password.
 Click on the Curricular Practical Training Form: